Page settings

 The barrier-free Wild Kermeter natural adventure centre is situated in the heart of the Eifel National Park, on the Kermeter ridge.
 Visitors of all ages – with and without disabilities – can discover the “ecological heart” of the National Park here.
 Mixed woodland containing native red beeches can be found on the ridge between the Rur and Urft reservoirs.

-The Wilder Kermeter encompasses a barrier-free network of paths and panoramic views of the lakelands.
+The Wild Kermeter encompasses a barrier-free network of paths and panoramic views of the lakelands.

 The barrier-free nature trail “The Wild Way” is part of this experience: ten highly interactive stations provide information about the wilderness, forest development and biological diversity within the Eifel National Park.
 Boardwalks through the forested wilderness provide special insights into the natural world.